 It's possible.
 Let's take a look at some scenarios in which you may already be covered by an existing policy:

-• Contents insurance.
+- Contents insurance.
 Your home contents insurance may cover your personal possessions while you're away.
 This can include things like luggage and personal items.
+This may be the case if you're planning a camping holiday, but it's worth checking if you'll need a specialist camping insurance policy.

 When travelling abroad, you need to declare pre-existing medical conditions to your provider.
 This is so insurance providers can make sure they're offering the level of cover needed.

-But for holidays within the UK, you're covered by the NHS for any medical treatment you need.
+But for holidays within the UK, you're covered by the NHS for any medical treatment, so you won't need specialist medical travel insurance.
 So, this means that travel insurance for UK holidays won't cover pre-existing medical conditions.

 This depends on your policy.
 There are some UK travel insurance policies that can cover you for trips to the Channel Islands.
 Read your policy to know for sure whether or not you'll be covered.